From Las Vegas to Hoover Dam: 5 Best Ways to Get There

 Huge turbines that create energy inside Hoover Dam

-The easiest way to experience Hoover Dam from Las Vegas is to take a private tour.
-The Ultimate Hoover Dam tour from Las Vegas with Lunch is a great way to see the dam.
-The comprehensive tour includes round-trip transportation from most major Las Vegas resorts, as well as a restaurant lunch.
+If you don't have a car or don't want to drive yourself, tours are available.
+The Ultimate Hoover Dam tour from Las Vegas with Lunch is a popular option.
+This tour includes round-trip transportation from most major Las Vegas resorts, as well as a restaurant lunch.
 The highlight is a special guided walk on top of the dam, something most other tours don't offer.

-Next, you descend down inside the dam for a tour of its massive power plant.
+The tour takes you down inside the dam for a tour of its massive power plant.
 Then it's back outside for a look at the enormous spillways, where the water goes into the power plant and where it exits, over 700 feet below you at the base of the dam.
 You also get to visit the dam's museum and visitor center.
 The bus also stops near the bypass bridge before departing, so you can get more great photos of the massive structure.
-A knowledgeable guide accompanies you for the entire experience.
+A guide accompanies you for the entire experience.

 Hoover Dam and the Colorado River